skoczen/will/README.md

 * ```What is the arrangement for [Any Song]?```

 #### Access Control Lists
+This isn't really used in the pcobot but it is used for Will bot commands
 * :lock: ```!acl``` (Displays the current access lists.)

 To change the access control list, see configuration instructions below and this [enhancement](https://github.com/pastorhudson/pcobot/issues/17)